surajsureshkumar/masters-big-data/README.md

 All data files required for this assignment are available from the IMDB Non-Commercial Datasets https://developer.imdb.com/non-commercial-datasets/.

 ### <ins>Prerequisites</ins>
-Make sure to have Python: Version 3.8 or higher
+Make sure to have Python: Version 3.8 or higher.

 ### <ins>Libraries</ins>
 Install the required Python libraries by running: